kylelaker/url_checker/README.md

 `url_checker/url_checker.py` works well enough.

 Script used to ensure that a file is accessible.
-If there is a problem accessing the file, an email is sent a configured list of recipients.
+If there is a problem accessing the file, an email is sent to a configured list of recipients.
 Configuration is stored in `~/.config/url_checker/config.yml`.
 An example config looks like: